 BT: When I see that picture I still get chills, even today I get emotional.
 That was the culmination of my whole career.
 Learning the game, teaching my famly, coaching my boys in the game.
 Not too many people are that fortunate to be blessed that way.
 It was wonderful.

 LF: One final question Coach; Mexican or Chinese food?

 BT: It would have to be very mild Mexican.

 There you have it folks.
 Coach Tierney heads to Colorado and is eager to lead Denver lacrosse on a “new adventure.”
 Best of Luck to Coach Tierney and the Pioneers.

-Overall the convention, while being a little small, was a success.
+Overall the lacrosse convention, while being a little small, was a success.
 Having Coach Tierney there made it fully legit.
-The clicnics that were being held, outside no less, were pretty well attended.
+The clinics that were being held, outside no less, were pretty well attended.
 One perk was that lunch was provided for all the attendees!
 If the con gets bigger we think that will be something cut out.
 But if it means bigger vendor names, more clinincs etc then it’s worth it.

 Back to the present Found this little nugget while on couch duty.